johnbayko/hicp/docs/hicp.rst

     string with the widest character (usually "W" or "M").

     This value can be ignored.

+  "selection":
+    For "toggle" presentation, this is interpreted as an integet to indicate how many columns are desired.
+Non-positive or non-integer values are ignored.
+Default is 1.

 height: <integer>
   If specified, this is used by these components: